Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars

 \subsubsection{Axion emission rate}

-In this section, we describe the axion emission rates~\cite{PhysRevLett.123.061104,PhysRevLett.53.1198} from Cooper Pair Breaking and Formation process (PBF)~\cite{Sedrakian_2016} process.
-The Axion production mechanisms relevant for this work mostly occur in the NS core through pair breaking formation process (PBF)~\cite{Kolomeitsev_2008}.
-In order to calculate the production rates in the NS cores, prerequisites are the temperature profiles (core ), the metric, the critical temperature profiles (if including superfluidity) and neutron, proton Fermi momenta profiles (which depend on the NS equation of state).
-The modified TOV equations (in the presence of Magnetic field and their counterparts) profiles are used after making specific changes (to include axion emission) in the NSCool code to determine the cooling rate and luminosities.
-Both Spin-$0$ S-wave and spin $1$ P-wave nucleon superfluids could exist in the NS cores.
-The axion emission rate~\cite{Buschmann:2019pfp,Sedrakian_2016} for the S-wave pairing from the Cooper pair-breaking formation (PBF)~\cite{Keller_2013} is given by:
+In this section, we briefly describe the axion emission rate inside NSs core~\cite{PhysRevLett.123.061104,PhysRevLett.53.1198} from Cooper pair breaking and formation process (PBF)~\cite{Sedrakian_2016} process.
+In order to calculate the production rates in the NSs core, prerequisites are the temperature profiles in the core, the metric, the critical temperature profiles, neutron and proton Fermi's momenta profile (which depends on the equation of state).
+The modified TOV system of equations (in the presence of magnetic field and their counterparts) profiles are used after making specific changes (to include axion emission) in the NSCool code to determine the cooling rate and luminosities.
+Both spin-$0$ S-wave and spin $1$ P-wave nucleon superfluids could exist inside the NS core.
+The axion emission rate~\cite{Buschmann:2019pfp,Sedrakian_2016} due to the neutron S-wave pairing from the Cooper pair-breaking formation (PBF)~\cite{Keller_2013} is given by:

 The integral $I_{a}^s$ is expressed as: